-If the transaction was entered manually, the information entered must exactly match the cardholder’s account information that is on file with the issuer.
-Confirm with the customer that you have the correct billing address and ZIP code.
+If it’s a manually entered transaction, the information entered must exactly match the cardholder’s account information that is on file with the issuer.
+Confirm with the customer that you have the correct billing address and postcode.

 Confirm the card is valid